codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 19. Temperatures #1
 This is a script that displays the top 3 of cities temperature during July and August ordered by temperature (descending)

+20. Temperatures #2
+This is a script that displays the max temperature of each state (ordered by State name).